Rajatbairagi1323/Bash_programmers/README.md

 *Find a file from root path and current path.*

 ## **Find and replace command**
-*Find and Replace programe to change the perticular word.*
+*Find and Replace program to change the perticular word.*